Craig Hodges: Political activism

-When the Chicago Bulls visited the White House after winning the 1991 NBA Championship, Hodges dressed in a dashiki and delivered a hand-written letter addressed to then President George H. W. Bush, expressing his discontent at the administration's treatment of the poor and minorities.
-The book The Jordan Rules related how Hodges had opposed the Gulf War but mainly discussed his issues with teammates and coaches who mostly disagreed with him but didn't shun him for his views.
+When the Chicago Bulls visited the White House after winning the 1991 NBA Championship, Hodges dressed in a dashiki and delivered a hand-written letter addressed to then-President George H. W. Bush, urging his administration to re-examine its approach toward African Americans.
+The book The Jordan Rules relates how Hodges opposed the Gulf War but mainly discussed his issues with teammates and coaches, who mostly disagreed with him but did not shun him for his views.

 Hodges also criticized his Bulls teammate Michael Jordan for not using his fame to draw attention to social and political issues, and said Jordan was "bailing out" for not being politically outspoken.
 In a 2022 podcast series on The Ringer hosted by Jackie MacMullan that covered "NBA Icons", MacMullan quoted Hodges as having asked Jordan to leave Nike and form a new athletic-wear company that would be staffed by minorities, and also that Hodges asked Jordan and Magic Johnson to lead a boycott of the 1991 NBA Finals to protest the beating of Rodney King by the LAPD.
 Jordan ignored the former call and bluntly told Hodges (along with Magic) that the boycott idea was a non-starter.